plops/cl-cpp-generator2/README.md

 start parameter if it is not nil.
 A thorough test of can require a lot of cases.

-## Avoid redundant parentheses (Work in progress)
+## Efficient Parentheses Management (Under Development)

-I introduced the operator paren* that will look at its arguments and place parentheses only if required.
-There will always be the option to replace paren* with paren.
-Then all parentheses will be emitted (a lot of redundant ones) and one can be sure that the syntax tree given by the s-expression input is accurately represented by the C++ output string.
+In this module, I discuss the paren* operator which inspects its arguments and adds parentheses only when necessary.
+Alternatively, you can use the paren operator to enforce the inclusion of parentheses, leading to potential redundancy but ensuring that the syntax tree, constructed from the s-expression input, is precisely mirrored by the resulting C++ output string.

-If I want to implement paren* I can't just return strings anymore.
-I will also have to return the most recent operator, so that I can compare precedence with the operator that is in the next higher level of the abstract syntax tree.
-To this end I define the class `string-op` in c.lisp.
-This class and the helper functions `m
+Implementing the paren* operator means we can't just return strings anymore.
+Instead, we must return the most recent operator so that we can evaluate its precedence against the operator at the next higher level in the abstract syntax tree.
+To facilitate this, I have defined a string-op class in c.lisp.
+Along with the helper functions m
-<operator> <string>` and `m-of <string-op>` are now used throughout
+<operator> <string> and m-of <string-op>, the string-op class is used
-c.lisp to represent the string as well as the current operator.
+throughout c.lisp to represent both the string and the current operator.

 In the folder 't/' I started implementing tests for the paren* operator.
 I define an s-expression the expected C++ string and a